Abdi is studying BSc (Hons) Radiography (Radiotherapy and Oncology), and plans to be a Therapeutic Radiographer and work on cancer research projects.

-All the modules have aspects of them that are really interesting.
+All the modules have interesting aspects to them.
 The modules I found the most exciting were the anatomy and oncology modules.
-You will learn what the body is made out of, how it functions and all the types of cancer out there including their diagnosis and treatment options.
+I learned what the body is made out of, how it functions and all the types of cancer out there including their diagnosis and treatment options.

 I’ve really enjoyed the social aspect of university.
-You get to meet students from all walks of life.
+I have also met students from all walks of life.
 The sporting activities available have certainly made my time in university truly memorable.

 How have you found the teaching on your course, and the Radiotherapy facilities available at City?

 The lecturers have used various tools to engage and encourage us to work efficiently and learn everything we need so that we become the best Therapeutic Radiographers we can be.
 They have been supportive and encouraging the whole way through, which in turn increased our confidence.

 Clinical skills suits and VERT (Virtual Environment for RadioTherapy) sessions have really been helpful in implementing what we have learned onto the virtual Radiotherapy machines.